The Colorado potato beetle attacks potatoes, eggplants, peppers, and tomatoes skeletonizing leaves and defoliating plants.

 - After harvest: Remove all spent nightshade-family crops, weeds, and debris from the garden after harvest.
 Plan to plant tomato-family crops in a different bed next year to slow the progress of beetles.

-Natural Predators: Insect predators include beneficial nematodes that burrow inside beetles to reproduce; they release bacteria that kill beetles.
-Chalcid, trichogramma, and Colombian wasps parasitize the eggs of beetles.
+Insect predators include beneficial nematodes that burrow inside beetles to reproduce; they release bacteria that kill beetles.
+Chalcid, Trichogramma, and Colombian wasps parasitize the eggs of beetles.
 Assassin bugs, ground beetles, ladybugs, soldier bugs, and stinkbugs are predators.
 Animal predators include many birds including Baltimore orioles, bluebirds, cardinals, chickadees, grosbeaks, juncos, purple finches, and robins,

 - Kitchen Garden Grower’s Guide Vegetable Encyclopedia